Archaeology in BC

 Site alteration (development) must be conducted under a Section 12 permit

 If ground disturbing activities (such as harvesting of trees) need to be conducted within the boundaries of a recorded archaeological site, a permit issued under Section 12 of the Heritage Conservation Act is required.
-These permits are issued by the Archaeology Branch except in cases of some oil and gas projects, which are issued by the Oil and Gas Commission.
+These permits are issued by the Archaeology Branch except in cases of some oil and gas projects, which are issued by the British Columbia Energy Regulator.
 Section 12 applications may be prepared by a qualified professional archaeologist and contain measures to minimize and mitigate impacts to archaeological resources.
 However, the proponent is responsible for obtaining the Section 12 permit including seeing that the work is conducted according to the permit and that the necessary reports are filed.

 Leave a Reply

 You must be logged in to post a comment.